pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

     for the mock repository.

   * ``VERBOSE`` (bool):
-    A flag that contains the value of the boolean ``--verbose`` general option of pywbemcli.
+    A flag that contains the value of the boolean :ref:`--verbose general option` of pywbemcli.

   The Python script can for example create Python objects of type :class:`~pywbem.CIMQualifierDeclaration`, :class:`~pywbem.CIMClass` and